 Early detection and prompt correction of mechanical deficiencies can enable carriers to operate more efficiently and profitably.
 This can be achieved through the maintenance of a good CVOR rating as well as the reduction of major repair costs, downtime and fines.
-This interactive workshop addresses the requirement for and content of a proper trip inspection, in the context of regulatory compliance and safety.
+This interactive workshop addresses the requirement for and content of a proper pre-trip inspection (circle check), in the context of regulatory compliance and safety.

 - National Safety Code Standard 13 and its application in Ontario

 - Excerpts from Ontario Regulations pertaining to equipment

 - Inspection Standards

 - CVSA Out-of-Service Criteria

 - Enforcement Upon successful completion, participants will be able to: